ravikumark815/ravikumark815/README.md

 ✅ About Me
 - Software Developer with extensive experience of 8+ years in developing System Platform Software, Network Datapath, Applications and Tools for Next Generation Firewalls (NGFW), Switches and Access points.
-- Proficient in Network Security, Cloud Computing, Virtualization, Containerization, Linux Internals, Software Architecture, with a keen grasp of latest technologies.
+- Proficient in Layer 2, 3, 4 & 7 networking, Network Security, Cloud Computing, Virtualization, Containerization, Linux Internals, Software Architecture, with a keen grasp of latest technologies.
-- In-depth knowledge of Layer 2, Layer 3 and Layer 4 networking and Firewall Features.
-- Adept in design, configuring, developing, and troubleshooting of diverse vendor firewalls, routers, and switches.
 - Committed to fostering collaboration among Engineering, QA and Support teams to implement system-level improvements that benefit end-users.

 🎓 Education